zorrodg/NavExercise/README.md

 API
 ------------

-* GET /api/nav - returns a JSON responsve representing the items in the nav.
+* GET /api/nav - returns a JSON response representing the items in the nav.